DEPENDENT STUDENTS OF FULL-TIME EMPLOYEES

 Renewing a Tuition Exchange Scholarship

 Eligible dependent(s) must be re-certified each year by Tiffin University’s Office of Human Resources and the liaison officer.
-Print and complete the Application for Benefits Form.
+Print and complete the

 If you still have questions about Tuition Exchange, please check out our Tuition Exchange FAQs.